Signal Processing Meets SGD: From Momentum to Filter: Method Derivation (Section 3 in main paper)

 \subsection{Wiener Filter Derivation for Gradient Estimation (Main paper Section 3.1)}

-Given the sequence of gradients $\{g_t\}$ in a stochastic gradient descent process, we aim to find an estimate $\widehat{g}_t$ that incorporates information from both the historical gradients and the current gradient.
-The Wiener Filter provides an estimate that minimizes the mean squared error.
-We begin by constructing the estimate as a simple average and then refine it using the properties of the Wiener Filter.
+In the stochastic gradient descent (SGD) process, given the sequence of gradients $\{g_t\}$, our objective is to estimate $\widehat{g}_t$, which incorporates information from both historical gradients and the current gradient.
+The Wiener filter provides a mechanism to minimize the mean squared error in this estimation.
+We start by constructing $\widehat{g}_t$ as a simple average and then refine it using the properties of the Wiener filter.